-- Consider Albuterol 2.5 mg and Ipratropium 0.5 mg, nebulized with O2 @ 8-10 LPM. - If a conscious patient requires intubation: - A Consider Lidocaine 100 mg IN half dose per nostril or added to above nebulizer. - P Lidocaine 1.5 mg/kg nebulized with 8-10 LPM O2 or IN.
+- Consider Albuterol 2.5 mg and Ipratropium 0.5 mg, nebulized with O2 @ 8-10 LPM. - If a conscious patient requires intubation: - A Consider Lidocaine 100 mg IN half dose per nostril or added to above nebulizer. - Lidocaine 1.5 mg/kg nebulized with 8-10 LPM O2 or IN.
 Maximum dose is 100 mg. - May repeat Albuterol 2.5 mg nebulized X 2. - If patient is intubated, Albuterol 2.5 mg by nebulizer into the ETT.
-If Ipratropium not given before intubation, add to first Albuterol. - A A patient who has received a breathing treatment should be transported for evaluation. - A For any patient who is bronchial constricted: CPAP or {Bi-PAP} - After intubation of an asthma patient, limit rate of ventilation to avoid auto-PEEP and hypotension, provided that you can adequately oxygenate the patient at below rate: - A 8-10 breaths per minute for adults - P 10-15 breaths per minute for pediatric patients. - Consider bilateral needle decompression if: - Patient arrests. - Patient has unilateral or bilateral diminished breath sounds and is hemodynamically unstable. - For asthmatics in distress: - P If < 15 kg, EpiPen Jr or Epi (1:1,000) 0.01 mg/kg IM (max 0.15 mg). - P If $\geq$ 15 kg and < 30 kg, Adult EpiPen or Epi (1:1,000) 0.01 mg/kg IM (max 0.3 mg) - P ♦ May repeat Epi (1:1,000) 0.01 mg/kg IM (max 0.5 mg) after 5 minutes. - If $\geq$ 30 kg, give both Adult EpiPen and EpiPen Jr or Epi (1:1,000) 0.5 mg IM - • May repeat Epi (1:1,000) 0.5 mg IM after 5 minutes. - Solu-Medrol will be given to all patients treated within this protocol only after any other applicable first-line medications have been delivered:
+If Ipratropium not given before intubation, add to first Albuterol. - A A patient who has received a breathing treatment should be transported for evaluation. - A For any patient who is bronchial constricted: CPAP or {Bi-PAP} - After intubation of an asthma patient, limit rate of ventilation to avoid auto-PEEP and hypotension, provided that you can adequately oxygenate the patient at below rate: - A 8-10 breaths per minute for adults - P 10-15 breaths per minute for pediatric patients. - Consider bilateral needle decompression if: - Patient arrests. - Patient has unilateral or bilateral diminished breath sounds and is hemodynamically unstable. - For asthmatics in distress: - P If < 15 kg, EpiPen Jr or Epi (1:1,000) 0.01 mg/kg IM (max 0.15 mg). - P If \geq 15 kg and < 30 kg, Adult EpiPen or Epi (1:1,000) 0.01 mg/kg IM (max 0.3 mg) - P ♦ May repeat Epi (1:1,000) 0.01 mg/kg IM (max 0.5 mg) after 5 minutes. - If \geq 30 kg, give both Adult EpiPen and EpiPen Jr or Epi (1:1,000) 0.5 mg IM - • May repeat Epi (1:1,000) 0.5 mg IM after 5 minutes. - Solu-Medrol (METHYLPREDNISOLONE) is intended to augment standard therapy for anaphylaxis, allergic reaction, and to address airway edema and inflammation in asthma.
+No significant change in patient condition in the field should be expected from the administration of Solu-Medrol.
+This medication is intended for cases that are of a more urgent nature.
+A general guideline would be not to initiate an IV only to administer this medication when patient condition otherwise does not warrant an IV start.
+There is definite, time dependent benefit to Solu-Medrol making field administration of significant value.
+Solu-Medrol will be given to all patients treated within the allergic reaction or anaphylaxis protocol only after all other applicable first-line medications have been delivered. - A Solu-Medrol 80 mg IV. - P Solu-Medrol 2 mg/kg IV, max dose 80 mg.